richdownie/sf_cukes/README.md

 * [Selenium-Webdriver](https://rubygems.org/gems/selenium-webdriver) is a tool for writing automated tests of websites.
 It aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application.
 * [RSpec](http://rspec.info/)
 * [Page Objects](https://rubygems.org/gems/page-object) Page Object DSL that works with both Watir and Selenium.
-* [FSAR](http://fullstackautomationwithruby.com/) (FREE) Online sessions that teach you how to automation web applications with Ruby.
+* [FSAR](http://fullstackautomationwithruby.com/) (FREE) Online sessions that teach you how to automate web applications with Ruby.

 ### Get Started